hashicorp/terraform-website/content/source/docs/enterprise/before-installing/network-requirements.html.md

 * `registry.terraform.io` (when using Terraform 0.12 and later)
 * `releases.hashicorp.com`

+~> **Note:** Airgapped installs do not check for updates over the network.

+### Destination - Additional Outbound Network Targets

-Online and airgap installs also need egress access to any VCS servers/services that will be utilized, login/authentication servers if SAML will be configured (ADFS, Okta, etc), the various cloud API endpoints that will be managed with Terraform and any other third party services that will either be integrated with the Terraform Enteprise server or managed with it.
+Terraform Enterprise also needs egress access to:

+* any VCS servers/services that will be utilized
+* login/authentication servers if SAML will be configured (ADFS, Okta, etc)
+* the various cloud API endpoints that will be managed with Terraform
+* any other third party services that will either be integrated with the Terraform Enteprise server or managed with it.

+### Destination - Cost Estimation APIs

 When [Cost Estimation](/docs/enterprise/admin/integration.html#cost-estimation-integration) is enabled, it uses the respective cloud provider's APIs to get up-to-date pricing info.